 Open Caucus Themes

 - 15 June 2016Read more

 Since the spring of 2014, the Senate Liberals have been opening our doors to Canadians through our Open Caucus initiative.
 The goal of these meetings is to foster nonpartisan discussion on issues facing our country.
 We invite all parliamentarians, the public and the media to attend.

-Given the importance of the matter, we invited a panel of witnesses to discuss the issue of tax fairness.
+Given the importance of the matter, we invited a panel of witnesses to discuss the issue surrounding mental health in prisons.